Looking to graduate next semester? Here’s everything you need to know.

 done before graduation stress kicks in.

 Once you have squared away all requirements necessary for degree completion, it is time to look ahead.
 Speaking with mentors on what to do after graduation can be a big boost in getting your career started.

-“Your professors and advisors offer a lot of insight about the profession and how the discipline should be applied.
+“Your professors and advisers offer a lot of insight about the profession and how the discipline should be applied.
 You should keep that relationship as much as possible, even after graduating,” says Associate Dean Sharleen Santos-Bamba of the College of Liberal Arts & Social Sciences.

 Prior to graduating, you should also request letters of recommendation — or at least notify the intent — from your professors.
 Santos-Bamba says maintaining this relationship can help students get their foot in the door for the workforce.

 “There is a support system in place at the university.
 We have counselors, advisors,

 administrators, and, of course, the faculty.
 Lean on that system,” she says.

 Visit the Graduating Students webpage for the latest information.